Belize is one of my favorite countries in Central America.

-On your first day in Caye Caulker, I recommend walking around and getting your bearings with the island, perhaps renting a kayak to paddle your way around the island if you’re up to it.
+On your first day in Caye Caulker, I recommend walking around and getting your bearings with the island.
+It’s super small after all!

 I’m also partial to Sip N’ Dip Beach Bar, where I admittedly spent about 70% of my waking hours on Caye Caulker.

 Animal lovers will want to stop by the Caye Caulker Animal Sanctuary, where a local man takes care of the island’s stray population!

-Be sure to catch the sunset on the west side of the island – Caye Caulker is way better than San Pedro for sunsets due to the geography of the islands.
+Tip: Be sure to catch the sunset on the west side of the island – Caye Caulker is way better than San Pedro for sunsets due to the geography of the islands.

 One of the best things to do in Caye Caulker is meet the resident manatees who live just off the island!